-Development Plan Objective: Walking and Cycling
+Development Plan Objective: Walking and Cycling CDP 11.5 It is an objective of Clare County Council: a) To require walkability and accessibility to be a central consideration in the planning and design of all new developments, transport infrastructure and public transport services;

-- a) To require walkability and accessibility to be a central consideration in the planning and design of all new developments, transport infrastructure and public transport services; - b) To facilitate and support the delivery of a safe, accessible and convenient cycle network and environment across the County and in the Limerick-Shannon Metropolitan Area as set out in the Cycle Network Plans; - c) To support the development and enhancement of longdistance cycling routes in County Clare, in accordance with the Strategy for the Future Development of National and Regional Greenways; - d) To safeguard, where feasible, the route of the old West Clare Railway which has not been affected by existing development and to encourage its use for recreational purposes and/or as part of a tourist attraction.
-Exceptions to this include short sections within the curtilage of residential or commercial property;

-- e) To support the development of cycle-lanes in urban areas linking residential areas to town centres, employment centres and school locations; - f) To support the development of new accessible walking routes and trails throughout the County; - g) To support the enhancement of permeability, footpaths and the provision of safe crossing points in the towns and villages of the County; - h) To support the creation of a safer environment for cyclists and signposted 'quiet routes' off the arterial roads which include speed limit reviews and junction redesigns where appropriate; - i) To require significant walking and cycling route proposals to provide a Quality Audit, as referred to in the Design Manual for Urban Roads and Streets; and - j) To ensure the development, enhancement, safeguarding of all walking and cycling routes are in compliance with the environmental requirements of Objective CDP3.1.
+- b) To facilitate and support the delivery of a safe, accessible and convenient cycle network and environment across the county and in the Limerick-Shannon Metropolitan Area as set out in the Cycle Network Plans for Shannon and Limerick contained in the LSMATS; - c) To support the development and enhancement of longdistance cycling routes in County Clare, in accordance with the Strategy for the Future Development of National and Regional Greenways; - d) To safeguard, where feasible, the route of the old West Clare Railway which has not been affected by existing development and to encourage its use for recreational purposes and/or as part of a tourist attraction.
+Exceptions to this include short sections within the curtilage of residential or commercial property; - e) To provide for cycling trips for people of all ages and abilities from residential areas to town centres, employment centres and school locations, in line with the National Cycle Manual; - f) To support the development of new accessible walking routes and trails throughout the county; - g) To support and promote initiatives such as Park and Stride, Green Schools Travel and Safe Routes to School Programmes and the concept of having safe routes to school; - h) To support the enhancement of permeability, footpaths and the provision of safe crossing points in the towns and villages of the county; - i) To support the creation of a safer environment for cyclists and signposted 'quiet routes' off the arterial roads which include speed limit reviews and junction redesigns where appropriate; - j) To require significant walking and cycling route proposals to provide a Quality Audit, as referred to in the Design Manual for Urban Roads and Streets; and, - k) To ensure the development, enhancement, safeguarding of all walking and cycling routes are in compliance with the environmental requirements of Objective CDP 3.3.